mikey1384/twinkle-network/README.md

 Ultimately, I want this website to help children all around the world to:

-- build relationships with students of different countries and culture early on in their lives
+- build relationships with students of different countries, ethnicities and cultures early on in their lives

 - find and connect with life long mentors from all over the world

-- find motivation in learning, to become active learners instead of passive ones, to be driven by their own curiosity instead of the pressure put on to them by their parents.
+- find motivation in learning, to become active learners instead of passive ones, to be driven by their own curiosity instead of the pressure put on to them by grownups

 - have opportunity to teach and help other children